vstanciu47/nodeJS-course-for-students/docs/07-testing.md

 export { aJsonRouter };
 ...
 ```
 When this file is imported, it is executed, so `aJsonRouter` is created the first time file is imported.
-We sould avoid having executing code like that because it cannot be tested and it can have unpredictable consequences.
+We should avoid having executing code like that because it cannot be tested and it can have unpredictable consequences.
 Let's update `a-json.route.ts` to make it testable:
 ```typescript
 import { Router, Request, Response, NextFunction } from "express";